CarolineGraebelBHT/MasterProjectSonarQube/README.md

 <a name="correlation-analysis"></a>
 ### Correlation Analysis
-To gain further insights on a sensible modelling approach, the relationship between code smells and other metrics needs to be understood. <br>
+To inform the modeling approach, the relationships between code smells and other metrics are examined. <br>
 Since most variables (including amount of code smells) are numerical, a regression approach might be sensible.
 For this, it is useful to know which variables correlate and therefore might be good predictors.

 <a name="correlation-between-all"></a>